-A deferred tax asset has not been recognised on losses as they relate to a ring-fenced trade previously transferred to the Company and can only be utilised against future profits of that same trade.
-As at 31 December 2022 there is uncertainty on when the ring-fenced trade will make a profit.
+A deferred tax asset has not been recognised as there is sufficient uncertainty to the extent it is probable there will be future taxable profits to utilise the losses.
 Unrecognised losses are available to carry forward with no expiry date, subject only to the continuation of the business.